 Decentralisation

-It is time for human society to explore governance based on only a minimal common ground.
-Leave behind the desire for an endless list of rules and exceptions.
-Stop working in shrouds of secrecy.
-Forget expecting politicians to legislate successfully on things that they do not understand and bureaucrats arbitrarily enforcing that legislation without understanding it themselves.
-Focus on the issue that allows society to prosper through cooperation.
-Provide infrastructure.
-Allow people to organise themselves by using common infrastructure—not only for the transport of people and resources, but also for communication, intellectual property, and production of goods.
+Decentralisation ties into critiques of power structures like Manufacturing Consent and The Dictator’s Handbook to build support for governance based on only a minimal common ground.
+Leave behind endless lists of rules and exceptions, shrouds of secrecy, politicians legislating on things that they do not understand, and bureaucrats arbitrarily enforcing that legislation without understanding it themselves.
+Focus on the issues that allow society to prosper through cooperation.
+Allow people to organise themselves using common infrastructure—not only for the transport of people and resources, but also for finances, communication, intellectual property, and production of goods.
 Leave people free to govern their own social and cultural development.
-Let people build their own robust communities to provide them with the essentials, rather than teaching them dependency on central authorities.
+Let them build robust communities in a world that is designed to allow them to provide themselves with the essentials, rather than teaching them dependency on central authorities, whether they be government, bank or corporation.
+Refers to Digital Tech, Machine Shop and Food Stuff for practical examples of federated digital systems and open source blueprints for common goods.

 Peacemongering

 As people within nations have different ideologies, nations might differ from one another ideologically.
 But common ground can always be found if you look for it.
 War is always a failure of diplomacy, compassion, and imagination.
 We offer critical perspectives on conflicts.
 The stories we hear about events leading up to war are often filtered through narrow perspectives, shaped by political agendas, and laden with blame for "the other."
 By exploring the complexity of these events, we can move beyond propaganda and polarization.
 Wars are not inevitable.
-They are the result of choices made by those in power.
+They are the result of choices made by those in power who are perfectly aware of the potential consequences of their choices, and then claim innocence because the other party is also guilty.
 The goal is not to rewrite history but to challenge the narratives that perpetuate division and to promote the kind of critical thinking necessary to demand peaceful solutions from leaders.
+We believe that supporting the growth of robust independent communities is an essential part of the path towards peace.